HIPAA Release Form: What is a HIPAA Authorization Form?

 When an individual signs a HIPAA authorization form, they consent to a HIPAA-covered entity to use the patient’s PHI for purposes that the HIPAA privacy rule would not otherwise permit.

-What is the purpose of a HIPAA authorization form?
+What Is the Purpose of a HIPAA Authorization Form?

 Under the HIPAA privacy rule, nurses, doctors, laboratory technicians, hospitals, and other healthcare providers who adhere to HIPAA compliance may not use or disclose PHI without the patient’s authorization for treatment.
 A HIPAA authorization form grants permission to providers to use PHI for purposes other than treatment.
 A patient is not required to sign this form and can revoke it at any time.
 Here are a few reasons why a HIPAA authorization form may be signed: